Ethical Principles of the Acoustical Society of America for Research

-The Acoustical Society of America has endorsed the following ethical principles associated with the use of human and non-human animals in research, and for publishing and presentations.
-The principles endorsed by the Society follow the form of those adopted by the American Psychological Association (APA), along with excerpts borrowed from the Council for International Organizations of Medical Sciences (CIOMS).
+The Acoustical Society of America (ASA) has endorsed the following ethical principles associated with the use of human and non-human vertebrate animals in research, and for publishing and presentations.
+The principles endorsed by the Society primarily follow the form of those adopted by the American Psychological Association (APA), along with excerpts borrowed or modified from the Council for International Organizations of Medical Sciences (CIOMS) and International Council for Laboratory Animal Science (ICLAS), and the American Institute of Physics Publishing (AIPP).
 The ASA acknowledges the difficulty in making ethical judgments, but the ASA wishes to set minimum socially accepted ethical standards for publishing in its journals and presenting at its meetings.
-These Ethical Principles are based on the principle that the individual author or presenter bears the responsibility for the ethical conduct of their research and is publication or presentation.
+These Ethical Principles are based on the principle that the individual author or presenter bears the responsibility for the ethical conduct of their research and its publication or presentation.

-When obtaining informed consent from prospective participants in a research protocol that has been approved by the appropriate and responsible governing body, authors must have clearly and simply specified to the participants beforehand:
+When obtaining informed consent from prospective participants in a research protocol, authors must have clearly and simply specified to the participants beforehand:

 - The purpose of the research, the expected duration of the study, and all procedures that were to be used.